Suggs, Magic hand Warriors fourth straight loss, 130-129

 TIP-INS

-Warriors: The Warriors have lost five straight in Orlando, last winning here on Dec.
-1, 2017. … A decision on whether to withhold players from Friday night’s game at New Orleans, the team’s second road back-to-back in seven days, will be based on Thursday night’s minutes, according to coach Steve Kerr.
+Warriors: The Warriors have lost five straight in Orlando. … A decision on whether to withhold players from Friday night’s game at New Orleans, the team’s second road back-to-back in seven days, will be based on Thursday night’s minutes, according to coach Steve Kerr.
 Thompson did not play Sunday at Detroit. … G/F Andre Iguodala (hip) and G Donte DiVincenzo (hamstring) remained inactive.

-Magic: The Magic enjoyed a 45-23 advantage in bench scoring.. … G Terrence Ross (knee) missed his first game of the season.
+Magic: The Magic shot 46 free throws to the Warriors’ 15. … G Terrence Ross (knee) missed his first game of the season.
 G Cole Anthony sat out a fourth game with a torn right oblique. … G Markelle Fultz (fractured toe) has yet to play this season and is not practicing yet.

 UP NEXT